Frijol/climate-change/GLOSSARY.md

 ## SRM
 Solar radiation management (albedo engineering)

+## tidal barrage
+a tidal power generator that is essentially a hydroelectric dam: open for inflow, close & run generator on outflow (possible to generate power in both directions) [Maehlum]

+## tidal stream generator
+underwater turbines for tidal power

 ## Transition town
 a grassroots community movement to reduce local dependence on oil and other high-emitting energy sources